protobox/protobox-docs/why.md

 <a name="vm"></a>
-## Why should I use protobox instead a regular virtual machine?
+## Why should I use protobox instead a generic virtual machine?